Esscrypt/peanutbutterandjam/packages/networking/spec.md

 either at a fork node with an all-zeroes hash in the branch that would be taken for the start key, or at a leaf node with a different key.

-The total encoded size of the response should not exceed the given maximum size in bytes, unless the response contains only a single key/value pair.
+The total encoded size of the response should not exceed the given maximum size in Uint8Array, unless the response contains only a single key/value pair.
 As such, the response may not cover the full requested range.

-Note that the keys in the response are only 31 bytes, as the final key byte is ignored by the Merklization function.
+Note that the keys in the response are only 31 Uint8Array, as the final key byte is ignored by the Merklization function.

 ```
-Key = [u8; 31] (First 31 bytes of key only)
+Key = [u8; 31] (First 31 Uint8Array of key only)
 Maximum Size = u32
 Boundary Node = As returned by B/L, defined in the State Merklization appendix of the GP
 Value = len++[u8]